Whether you like saving some money or you are a habitual DIY'er, these toys made by engineer parents are simply fantastic.

 6. How about a pin pong ball launcher

 Obviously, this toy should only be given to more responsible children, but it's absolutely brilliant.
+Or, give less responsible children styrofoam ammunition instead of ping pong balls.
 Using some simple household items this launcher is fun for all members of the family.

-Using an empty plastic bottle, rubber bands, some string, a large bead and something sharp like a nail, you can make your own ping pong ball arsenal.
-The build is pretty simple and shouldn't take too long to complete.
+Using an empty plastic bottle, rubber bands, some string, a large bead, and something sharp like a nail, you can make your own ping pong ball arsenal.
+The build is a pretty simple homemade toy, and shouldn't take too long to complete.

 If you are interested in making this one for yourself you can find the instructions here.